alirezasoroushe/Motor-Digital-Twin/README.md

 4. Predictive Maintenance Dashboard
 The final output is a live dashboard where the AI forecasts the RUL.
 When the blue prediction line enters the red "Maintenance Threshold" (10 days remaining), the system triggers an automated alert to prevent downtime.

+## 💻 How to Run
+The project is structured to mimic the data lifecycle.
+Run the scripts in the following order:

+1. Generate Data:

+python data_generator.py

+Creates normal_motor_data.csv with physics-based drift.

+2. Train Edge Model:

+python edge_detector.py

+Trains the One-Class SVM to learn "Normal" behavior.

+3. Train Cloud Model:

+python cloud_train.py

+Trains the LSTM and saves the scaler (motor_scaler.gz) to prevent data leakage.

+4. Run Dashboard:

+python final_digital_twin.py

+Launches the predictive maintenance interface.

+## 👨‍💻 Author
+Alireza Sorousheh